SOROPTIMIST INTERNATIONAL

 Founded in 1921, the Soroptimist organization is a global force of executive, business and professional women providing service to their local communities and to the world, particularly advancing the status of women.
 With approximately 100,000 members in 112 countries, Soroptimist International is composed of four independent federations, SI of Great Britain and Ireland, SI of Europe, SI of the Southwest Pacific and SI of the Americas.

 Soroptimist International of Cloverdale chartered on May 3, 1981.
-We currently have fifteen members and provide service in our community on an ongoing basis such as contributing to the Boys and Girls Club and supporting FHA HERO, Jefferson School Reading is Fundamental, Washington School Music Program, Ponytail League and the C.A.R.E.
-Foundation.
+We currently have sixteen members and provide service in our community on an ongoing basis such as sponsoring a Ponytail League Team, providing youth citizenship scholarships and women's opportunity awards and establishing a dental hygiene prensentation at Jefferson Elementary School.

 What Soroptimists Do